Filipino World War II Veterans Parole Program

 - Pass a medical exam; and

-After you file your application at the USCIS Lockbox, the package will be forwarded to a USCIS service center for adjudication.
-The service center will verify that you are qualified to submit the application and will review the documentation to determine whether your beneficiary may be qualified for parole.
+After you mail your package to the USCIS lockbox, we will forward it to a USCIS service center for adjudication.
+The service center will verify that you are qualified to submit the package and will review the documentation to determine whether your beneficiary may be qualified for parole.
 The service center may request additional evidence, deny, or conditionally approve your application.

-If the service center conditionally approves your application, it will be forwarded to the Department of State’s (DOS) National Visa Center (NVC).
-The NVC will transfer your case to the USCIS office or U.S. Embassy or Consulate abroad where your beneficiary relative will be interviewed.
+If the service center conditionally approves your application, they will forward it to the Department of State’s National Visa Center (NVC).
+The NVC will transfer your case to the USCIS office or U.S. embassy or consulate abroad where your beneficiary relative will be interviewed.

 If we deny your Form I-131, the decision is final.
 However, your beneficiary may still be eligible for immigrant visa processing based on the approved Form I-130 filed on their behalf.
-When the beneficiary’s immigrant visa becomes available, he or she can begin the process of applying for an immigrant visa.
+When the beneficiary’s immigrant visa becomes available, they can apply for an immigrant visa.

-It may take approximately six months to process an FWVP application from the time we receive your application to issuance of a travel document.
+It may take approximately six months to process an FWVP application from the time we receive your application to receiving a travel document.
 The time required to reach a decision on a case will vary depending on the issues raised and whether we require additional evidence.
 Additionally, the COVID-19 pandemic has disrupted our normal operations, including that of our overseas partners who assist with case processing.
 This means case processing may take longer than usual.

 Request for Evidence

-If the service center finds that an application lacks required evidence or that additional evidence or information is required, they will send you a Request for Evidence (RFE).
-You must provide the evidence requested by the RFE, or establish that the evidence is not available and submit secondary evidence in its place.
-Your application may be denied if you do not respond to the RFE within the required time frame.
+If the service center finds that your application lacks required evidence or that additional evidence or information is required, they will send you a Request for Evidence (RFE).
+You must provide the requested evidence, or establish that the evidence is not available and submit secondary evidence in its place.
+We may deny your application if you do not respond to the RFE within the required time frame.

-NOTE: Please do not try to schedule an appointment directly with a USCIS International Field Office or a U.S. Embassy or Consulate.
-You will be notified when an interview appointment has been scheduled.
+Do not try to schedule an appointment directly with a USCIS international field office or a U.S. embassy or consulate.
+You will receive a notice when we have scheduled an interview appointment.

-Depending on your location, you (the principal beneficiary) may be interviewed by a USCIS or DOS consular officer at a U.S. Embassy or Consulate.
-After receiving the application from the NVC, USCIS or DOS will schedule an interview appointment and provide information regarding any pre-interview requirements, including instructions on completion of a medical examination.
+Depending on your location, you (the principal beneficiary) may be interviewed by a USCIS or Department of State consular officer at a U.S. embassy or consulate.
+After receiving the application from the NVC, USCIS or the Department of State will schedule an interview appointment and provide information regarding any pre-interview requirements, including instructions on completing a medical examination.

-On the date of interview, USCIS staff or DOS consular officers will interview all your eligible family members to verify identities and confirm eligibility for parole under the FWVP Program.
+On the date of interview, USCIS staff or Department of State consular officers will interview all your eligible family members to verify identities and confirm eligibility for parole under the FWVP program.